Skip to main content

 The report is not available to surgeons, such as medical residents, students and trainees who have an eligible specialty and a CPSO number but do not bill to OHIP as a primary attending surgeon for a procedure during any of the reporting periods.
 For detailed methodology on how we assign orthopaedic surgeons to procedures, please see the Technical Appendix.

 The reporting period covers six months of data, with approximately a seven-month delay in reporting.
-For example, in the May 2019 report, the most recent data period spans from April 1, 2018 to September 30, 2018.
+For example, in the May 2025 report, the most recent data period spans from April 1st, 2024 to September 30th, 2024.
 While the data is delayed due to how the data are collected/ processed, they provide a snapshot of your indicator values at a moment in time and a comparison to your peers for context.
-While Health Quality Ontario and our partners are always looking for ways to provide more timely data, we encourage you to also use local data sources to track and measure your progress.
+While Ontario Health and our partners are always looking for ways to provide more timely data, we encourage you to also use local data sources to track and measure your progress.

 In the report, all opioid prescriptions for pain management are included.
 Opioids for cough, antidiarrheals and opioid agonist therapy (methadone maintenance therapy or buprenorphine/naloxone) and injectable mixtures or injectable in cassette are excluded.